jakepenzak/learn_rust/chapters/ch4/README.md

 ## 4.2 - References and Borrowing

 A *reference* solves the above issue by having as a pointer to the data on the heap, rather than moving the variable and changing ownership itself.
-However, a reference is guaranteed to point to a valid value for the life of that reference.
+A reference is guaranteed to point to a valid value for the life of that reference.
 The action of creating a reference is called *borrowing*.

 You can create a reference by prefixing variable with `&` (e.g., `&variable_name`).